 v.
 Jessie WHITE, born London, 1881; aged 19, Scholar, with mother and her PIGOTT uncles, Cork City, 1901 Census.

 j.
 George PIGOTT, born City of Cork, about 1844; he witnessed his sister Julia's marriage in 1870; aged 56, Clerk (Land Agent), unmarried, with brother Joseph, 1901 Census; at Marlborough Street, City of Cork, 1911 Census, aged 66, Commercial Clerk (Land Agency), Unmarried, with sister Julia and her two children.

 i.
 John Dryden SMYLLIE, born at Galway, 3 November 1870; a Surgeon on the White Star Line, and retired in 1933.

 ii.
-Charlotte Elizabeth SMYLLIE, born at Intshannon, County Galway, 30 October 1871; married by her ftaher at St nichlas Without, Dublin, 14 December 1898, Rev William George DORMER.
+Charlotte Elizabeth SMYLLIE, born at Intshannon, County Galway, 30 October 1871; married by her father at St Nicholas Without, Dublin, 14 December 1898, Rev William George DORMER.

 iii.
 Jane Ellen SMYLLIE, born at Clonard, County Wexford, 28 April 1873, and living 1898.